PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 and the following InstanceNorm owner remain unchanged.
 The focused gate passes `488 passed in 19.05s`, the 106-file branch-changed suite passes `1666 passed in 32.03s`, and targeted static validation passes.

+The late Conv1D InstanceNorm unary passthrough owner is now characterized as a fixed one-key direct result.
+Its GraphIndex/LayoutState wrapper has one raw call, and the owner prunes unused tensors even on its zero preflight path.
+Strict retention selects `_late_conv1d_instancenorm_unary_stats` without changing the retained Conv1D fan-out predecessor or tencoder successor.
+The focused gate passes `355 passed, 1 xfailed in 18.11s`, the 107-file branch- changed suite passes `1668 passed, 1 xfailed in 33.04s`, and targeted static validation passes.